Pre Employment Drug Testing

 Safe Work Laboratories Pre Employment Drug Testing

-At Safework Laboratories, pre employment drug testing is one of the several drug testing services that we perform under Australian Standards.
-Through on-site screening or at a Safe Work Laboratories location including laboratory analysis, our highly-trained field and lab staff are capable of testing for synthetic and designer drugs as well.
-Since every business and workforce is unique, our drug testing solutions are all done in accordance with a company’s policies and procedures.
+At Safework Laboratories, pre-employment drug testing is one of the drug testing services that we perform under Australian Standards.
+Through on-site screening or at a Safe Work Laboratories location, our highly-trained field and lab staff are capable of testing for synthetic and designer drugs as well.
+Since every business and workforce is unique, our drug testing solutions are all done in accordance with your company’s policies and procedures.